QiuYukang/5G-LENA/doc/source/nr-module.rst

 two attributes in NrUePhy class: ``WbPmiUpdateInterval`` and ``SbPmiUpdateInterval``.
-When a PMI update is requested, the optimal precoding matrices are updated using exhaustive search over all possible precoding matrices specified in a codebook that is compatible with 3GPP TS 38.214 Type-I. The procedure based on exhaustive search loops over all possible subband precoding matrices and computes the SINR that would be achieved by each precoding matrix, and selects the precoder resulting in the highest average SINR.
+When a PMI update is requested, the optimal precoding matrices are updated using exhaustive search over all possible precoding matrices specified in a codebook that is compatible with 3GPP TS 38.214 Type-I. The procedure based on exhaustive search loops over all possible sub-band precoding matrices and computes the SINR that would be achieved by each precoding matrix, and selects the precoder resulting in the highest average SINR.
 Finally, the feedback message is created that includes the optimal rank, the corresponding optimal precoding matrix and CQI.

 ``NrPmSearch`` is the base class and ``NrPmSearchFull`` is one possible specialization that finds PMI, RI and CQI.
 One could create another specialization of ``NrPmSearch`` that would implement a different algorithm to find PMI and RI values.

-The size of the subbands depends on the channel bandwidth, both in numbers of PRBs.
+The size of the sub-bands depends on the channel bandwidth, both in numbers of PRBs.
 It should be set accordingly to 3GPP TS 38.214 Table 5.2.1.4-2 via the attribute ``NrPmSearch::SubbandSize``.

 MIMO activation